Articles on: Scripts & cookies

 • Basic implementation is when the Google scripts are blocked when the consent is denied.
 This way, Google will receive no data at all as the scripts won’t be executed on the website until consent is granted.
 This way, Google’s algorithms can not create an uplift based on an estimation.
 If you want to use Basic implementation, you need to make sure the Google tags are blocked before consent is granted.
 You can achieve this multiple ways, using our Clym Blocking Solution, Clym Tag Manager or Clym Google Tag Manager integration.

 • Advanced implementation is when the Google tags can execute, or fire, but by default, the consent state is set to a default (denied or granted based on user location and GEO rules).
 In advanced implementation, Google sends cookieless pings until consent is granted.
 This way, the uplift can be achieved.
 To implement the Advanced mode, the Google tags should not be blocked even if consent is denied.
-To have this, you can disable all the Google Consent Mode supported tags in Clym Portal.
+To have this, you can disable all the Google Consent Mode supported tags in the Clym Control Center.

 How do I turn off the Google Consent Mode default signal completely?